craigaps/RelyingPartyKit/README.md

     controller.delegate = self
     controller.presentationContextProvider = self

-// This will show the Passkey sheet for the user to continue with the registration and provides the outcome of the registration request on the `ASAuthorizationControllerDelegate` controller.performRequests()
+// This will show the Passkey sheet for the user to continue with the registration and provides the outcome of the registration request on the ASAuthorizationControllerDelegate. controller.performRequests()